myspc-development/art-test/README.md

 ## Admin Pages

-**Roles & Permissions** – Manage organization roles and capabilities.
-Access the screen via `wp-admin/admin.php?page=ap-org-roles` from the Organization Dashboard menu.
-Visiting `/wp-admin/ap-org-roles` directly will return a 404 because the route is handled through `admin.php`.
+- **Roles & Permissions** – Manage organization roles and capabilities.
+Access it from the Organization Dashboard or visit `wp-admin/admin.php?page=ap-org-roles`.
+Visiting `/wp-admin/ap-org-roles` directly will return a 404 because the screen loads via `admin.php`.

 ## User Dashboard Features